homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 ***

 We kept on playin’ our best, and that was about good enough to get us beat oftener than we win.
 But I was satisfied with the way we was goin’.
 I knowed we wasn’t topheavy with class.
 Sullivan came in from scoutin’, and I ast him where was his collegers.
-Ile says:
+He says:

 “I’ve been everywhere in the rah-rah circuit, and I aint saw no ball player that could carry bats in the Japanese League.”